ManOfStory/UncTrack/README.md

 ```

 - VOT2020
 Before evaluating "UncTrack+AR" on VOT2020, please install some extra packages following [external/AR/README.md](external/AR/README.md).
 Also, the VOT toolkit is required to evaluate our tracker.
-To download and instal VOT toolkit, you can follow this [tutorial](https://www.votchallenge.net/howto/tutorial_python.html).
+To download and install VOT toolkit, you can follow this [tutorial](https://www.votchallenge.net/howto/tutorial_python.html).
 For convenience, you can use our example workspaces of VOT toolkit under ```external/vot20/``` by setting ```trackers.ini```.
 ```
 cd external/vot20/<workspace_dir>
 vot evaluate --workspace .
 UncTrackPython